 Class 6 Felony.

 Class 6 felonies include personal possession of marijuana (not medical), unlawful use of means of transportation (passenger), possession of drug paraphernalia, theft of property over $1,000.00.

 Statute of Limitations

 A statute of limitations is a time period set by the legislature to limit how long the State and prosecutors may charge an individual with a crime.
 These are time limits written in law as “statutes”.
-Most felonies in Arizona have a seven year statute of limitations.
-Crimes of homicide or violent sexual assault, or misuse of public monies have no time limitations.
+Most felonies in Arizona have a seven-year statute of limitations.
+Crimes of homicide or violent sexual assault or misuse of public monies have no time limitations.
 Any period in which a person is out of the State or on a bench warrant does not count towards the time limitations.
 See Arizona Revised Statutes 13-107.

 The Importance of Hiring an Attorney When Facing Felony Charges.

 If convicted of a Felony it will be part of your permanent record.
 There is no “expungement” or “sealing” of crimes in Arizona.
 Being convicted of a Felony could result in a prison sentence, and decrease your chances of finding quality employment.
-You can loose your civil rights to vote or possess a firearm.
+You can lose your civil rights to vote or possess a firearm.
 Being convicted of multiple felonies or having a prior felony conviction could result in enhanced and greater prison sentences.